cyberkoolman/CUA.Playwright/README.md

 ## 🎯 What This Does

-Watch the AI navigate Yahoo Finance **by vision alone**:
+Watch the AI navigate DuckDuckGo **by vision alone**:

 ```
-1. AI sees screenshot of Yahoo Finance homepage
+1. AI sees screenshot of DuckDuckGo homepage
-2. AI decides: "I should click the search box at coordinates (372, 331)"
+2. AI decides: "I should click the search box at coordinates (466, 60)"
 3. Playwright clicks at those exact coordinates
 4. AI sees new screenshot showing search box is focused
 5. AI decides: "I should type 'MSFT'"
 6. Playwright types into the search box
 7. AI sees screenshot with "MSFT" typed
-8. AI decides: "I should click the search button at (567, 330)"
+8. AI decides: "I should click the search button at (916, 59)"
 9. Playwright clicks the search button
-10. AI sees results page and reports: "MSFT at $480.80, -0.06%"
+10. AI sees results page and reports: "Current Price: $483.16, Change: +$2.32 (+0.48%)"
 ```

 The AI doesn't know HTML, CSS selectors, or DOM structure - it **only sees pixels** like a human would.